 Welcome to Burnet County

 Burnet County was created in 1852 from parts of Bell, Williamson and Travis Counties and named after David G. Burnet, provisional president of the Republic of Texas.
-Its county seat is Burnet, which is located in the center of the county, with Marble Falls to the South, Bertram to the East.
+Its county seat is Burnet, which is located in the center of the county, with Marble Falls to the South and Bertram to the East.
 Burnet is named as “The Bluebonnet Capital of Texas”!

 Recreation in Burnet County includes scenic drives, visits to lakes (Buchanan, Inks, LBJ, Marble Falls or Travis) and trips to Inks Lake State Park or Longhorn Caverns State Park.
 There are ample opportunities for hunting and fishing.
 Wholesale and retail trade also make significant contributions to the economy of the county.